-A member of Leadership Team will be on duty throughout the day to deal with emergency situations that can't be resolved through normal procedures, and could impact on the health and safety of others in the school.
+A member of Leadership Team will be on duty, throughout the day, to deal with emergencies that cannot be resolved through normal procedures, and could impact on the health and safety of others in the school.

 Around School

 We expect students to behave well around school.
 If behaviour is unacceptable, students will be given a consequence.
 Lack of response will result in a behaviour point being registered on Class Charts.